-Dietitian or Nutritionist Example Plan and conduct food service or nutritional programs to assist in the promotion of health and control of disease.
+Dietitian or Nutritionist Definition Plan and conduct food service or nutritional programs to assist in the promotion of health and control of disease.
 May supervise activities of a department providing quantity food services, counsel individuals, or conduct nutritional research.

 - Develop policies for food service or nutritional programs to assist in health promotion and disease control.

 These are the skills Dietitians and Nutritionists say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.